-In quadruped, support hands and knees forming a right angle with the shoulders and hips, respectively.
-Stretch opposite leg and arm and hold the posture without arching the lower back.
-Initiation variant: starts with a minimum elevation and progresses to horizontal
+In quadruped, support hands and knees at a right angle to the shoulders and hips, respectively.
+Stretch the opposite leg and arm and maintain the posture without arching the lower back.
+Initiation variant: starts with minimal elevation and progresses to horizontal

 Front iron with hands.

 Rest your hands on the floor with a width similar to your shoulders, in line with the shoulders.
-Support the tip of the feet keeping the legs together.
-Keep your eyes on the floor with the neck in extension of the spine.
+Support the balls of your feet keeping your legs together.
+Keep your eyes towards the ground with the neck in extension of the spine.
 Initiation variant: supports the knees.